 In hotel you can leave few coins to the housekeeping assistant and to the person carrying your bags.
 Otherwise no tipping in hotels.

 In bars there might be a glass for tips next to the counter, but I have hardly ever anyone leave anything there.
-The bar personnel would surely appreciate that, though. over 5 years ago
+The bar personnel would surely appreciate that, though. almost 6 years ago